vlorenzo/biblio-rag/README.md

 - CSV metadata parsing and ingestion pipeline

 **⚠️ Current Limitations:**
-- Archive needs actual document content for meaningful knowledge responses
-- Without ingested documents, knowledge questions return "no information found"
+- The application requires document ingestion to provide knowledge-based answers.
+A sample dataset is provided in `source_data/`.
 - Production deployment configuration not yet set up

 **🎯 Try It:**
-The application demonstrates the full conversational interface and intelligent mode detection even without document content.
-Once documents with text are ingested, it will provide cited, scholarly responses.
+To experience the full power of the application, ingest the sample dataset using the instructions above.
+This will enable the agent to provide cited, scholarly responses to your questions about the Emanuele Artom collection.

 **📚 Research Purpose:**
 This system serves as a testbed for evaluating how conversational AI can improve access to library and archival collections, with applications in digital humanities, library science, and information retrieval research.